DeveloperMelanie/simpler-code/content/pages/faq/frequently-asked-questions.md

   ### How do I delete my information?

   You can learn more about how we handle personal data in our [Privacy Policy](http://localhost:8000/buyers-privacy-policy).
-In case you want us to delete all your information please reach out to us at [support@simpler.so](mailto:support@simpler.so).
+In case you want us to delete all your information please reach out to us at <span class="no-decoration">[support@simpler.so](mailto:support@simpler.so)</span>.

   ## <div class="section" id="sellers">Sellers</div>